 Nickel is also used in the field of batteries, mainly nickel-hydrogen batteries, chromium-nickel batteries, and nickel-manganese batteries.
-In recent years, the fastest-growing battery is MHx-Ni battery, which has the advantages of non-toxic green and no pollution, the battery reserves are 30% more than nickel-cadmium batteries, lighter than nickel-cadmium batteries, and has a longer service life.
+In recent years, the fastest-growing battery is the MHx-Ni battery, which has the advantages of being non-toxic green and having no pollution, the battery reserves are 30% more than nickel-cadmium batteries, lighter than nickel-cadmium batteries, and has a longer service life.

 The MHx-Ni batteries are mainly used in mobile communications, notebooks, video recorders, and other fields.
 At the same time, they are also used in military industry, national defense, and high technology.
 Cars powered by such batteries have also been put on the market.

 Very fine nickel powder is often used as a catalyst in the chemical industry.

 Nickel-based catalyst is a solid heterogeneous catalyst composed of fine grains of nickel aluminum alloy with a porous structure.
 It was first used as a catalyst in the hydrogenation of vegetable oil by American engineer Maury Rainey.